- Chart

 Reputation and Reliability

-Franklin Templeton is a well-established global investment management organization with a long history of providing investment solutions.
+Franklin Templeton is a well-established global investment management organization with a long history and a strong reputation for providing a wide range of investment products and services.

 Management Expertise